 - Phone Call

 - Sales Order

-- Customer Quote
+- Sales Quote

 The archiving enablement will not be set by default.
 This has to be done manually by setting the Archiving Enablement flag.
 This will also enable the other columns for maintenance.
 Please note that once the Archiving Enablement flag is set for the Business Object, it cannot be unset.

 – Retention Period Before Archiving: Minimum number of days after the last change is made to a record before it is considered for archiving.

 – Retention Period Before Deletion: Number of days a record is kept in the archive before being finally deleted from the system.

 It is important to understand that the retention time doesn’t mean the entities will be archived directly.
 This means that they are candidates for business checks which in turn will decide if they can be archived or not.